btror/Hangman/README.md

 # Hangman-Text-Game
 A very basic Hangman text game.
-The goal of this project is to practice Python.
+The goal of this project is to practice Python and familiarize myself with datastructures and the syntax.